5 positive benefits of job rotation in the workplace

 Job rotation can also be an effective employee retention strategy: It can help meet the needs of in-demand professionals who are looking for new challenges or want to round out their leadership skills sets in preparation for management positions.

-Don’t let the value of job rotation go unrealised
+Don’t let the benefits of job rotation go unrealised

 Considering the potential benefits of job rotation, it’s important to determine whether any of your employees would be interested in this opportunity.